JosephCantrell/Auto-Twitch-Drops/README.md

 ## Setup

-To run the code, you must install the requirement
+To run the code, you must install the requirement.
+You must have pip downloaded on your pc

 ```bash
 pip install -r requirements.txt